-There are restrooms and picnic shelters at this location and parking is available.
-Half-Day Preserve is located in Vernon Hills and the entrance and parking area are located on Route 21 (Milwaukee Avenue) at the light for Woodlands Parkway, south of Route 60 (Townline Road) and just north of Route 22 (Half Day Road).
+There are restrooms, and picnic shelters at this location, and parking is available.
+Half Day Preserve is located in Vernon Hills, and the entrance and parking area are located on Route 21 (Milwaukee Avenue) at the light for Woodlands Parkway, south of Route 60 (Townline Road) and just north of Route 22 (Half Day Road).

-Van Patten Woods
+Van Patten Woods, Zion

 Five miles of trails are available to hikers at Van Patten Woods, amongst many other recreational activities.
-This preserve also boasts biking, horseback riding trails and even areas for snowmobiling.
-A playground is available as well for the kids here too, making it easy to make a morning of fresh air, sunshine and the outdoors!
+This preserve also boasts biking, horseback riding trails, and even areas for snowmobiling.
+A playground is available as well for the kids here too, making it easy to make a morning of fresh air, sunshine, and the outdoors!
 Restrooms are available, parking is accessible and the main entrance is on Route 173, east of Route 41 and west of Delany Road.

+A playground is available in the preserve as well, so the kids can hike and play!
+Restrooms are available, and parking is easily accessible.
 The main entrance to the preserve is located on the west side of Green Bay Road, south of Belvidere Road in North Chicago.

 The entrance and parking area are located on Saint Mary’s Road just south of Route 176, and north of Route 60.

-All of these preserves are located in Lake County, easily accessible and fun to explore!
+All of these preserves are located in Lake County, easily accessible, and fun to explore!
 The playgrounds are fun, but the real beauty of these preserves lie in the nature surrounding them.
 Don’t be surprised if the kids choose to explore more and play later!